jbamford/jbamford.github.io/_posts/2022-12-24-Note-Taking.markdown

 297 Linked Edges across 927 Notes</i>
 </p>

-Jan 1, 2022, represents two and a half full years of using various markdown note-taking techniques in an effort to categorize and store both personal and work-related information.
-My note-taking routine went through various iterations.
-From Mac’s Note Pad, Evernote, Obsidian, Foam(vscode plugin), and Dendron(vscode plugin).
+For two and a half years, I have been using various markdown note-taking techniques to categorize and save my personal and work-related information.
+My approach to note-taking has evolved over time, from Mac's Note Pad, to Evernote, to Obsidian, to the VSCode plugins Foam and [Dendron](https://www.dendron.so/).
+As of the end of the year 2022 I have settled on Dendron.

-A benefit of local storage text-based note-taking is that all the data is transferable between different note-taking applications.
+In general, the benefit of local storage text-based note-taking is that all the data is transferable between different note-taking applications.
 All of the “note” information is stored in basic text in a file on my computer.
 The various different note-taking software packages read these files(usually with their own custom decorators) and serve up your notes in a fancy (or not so fancy) user interface.

 Over the two and a half years my goals have been to:
 * Quickly make a new note about topics and properly categorize them